-In a city of humanoid animals, a hustling theater impresario's attempt to save his theater with a singing competition becomes grander than he anticipates even as its finalists' find that their lives will never be the same.
+In a city of humanoid animals, a hustling theater impresario's attempt to save his theater with a singing competition becomes grander than he anticipates even as its finalists find that their lives will never be the same.

 When Gru, the world's most super-bad turned super-dad has been recruited by a team of officials to stop lethal muscle and a host of Gru's own, He has to fight back with new gadgetry, cars, and more minion madness.

-Taking place in a Manhattan apartment building, Max's life as a favorite pet is turned upside down, when his owner brings home a sloppy mongrel named Duke.
-They have to put their quarrels behind when they find out that an adorable white bunny named Snowball is building an army of lost pets determined to take revenge Written by
+In a Manhattan apartment building, Max's life as a favorite pet is turned upside-down, when his owner brings home sloppy mongrel Duke.
+They must put their quarrels aside when they learn that adorable white bunny Snowball is building an army of lost pets determined to wreak revenge.Written by

 I've lived in this city all my life.
 I'm Max.
 And I'm the luckiest dog in New York because of her.
 That's Katie.
 Katie and I, well, we have the perfect relationship.
 We met a few years ago and, boy, let me tell ya', we got along right away.
 You know, it was one of those relationships where... where you just know.

 In a post-end credits, Pops says "All right!
 Party's over."
 See more »

 Courtesy of Hollywood Records Inc. for U.S. and Canada